 You have a special seat for your kiddo in the car, why not extend that to the airplane?
 The Kids FlySafe Safety Harness keeps young children buckled up safely with the same sort of four-point harness used in baby and toddler car seats.
 Consequently, it keeps kids from sliding out of their seats during unexpected bumps—and it can help kids feel more secure in the air (which means they may actually sleep on the flight!).
 Plus, the whole thing weighs less than a pound and fits in your purse when not in use.

 Note: The FlySafe works for kids that weight between 22 and 44 lbs. and who are at least one year old.

 Cost: $74.95 (on the Kids Fly Safe site)

 RELAY Kid Phone Alternative

 Getting to your gate on time can be stressful enough, let alone worrying about whether your little traveler is going to wander away amid the busy airport crowds.
-The Relay is a cell phone alternative helps your kids stay in touch should they stray while you're out and about.
+The Relay is a cell phone alternative that helps your kids stay in touch should they stray while you're out and about.
 The stylish, screen-free device works like a walkie-talkie—you just push a button and talk—but it uses cellular and wireless signals, so you don't have to stay within reach of each other to get a signal.
-It's super-fun (this writer loved it), and kids will love being able to run around while staying in touch.
-And, no need to worry about clumsy little hands: it was made to be drop-proof, so hand it over to your little one and give them a little bit of freedom.
+It's fun (this writer loved it), and kids will love being able to run around while staying in touch.
+And, no need to worry about clumsy little hands: it was made to be drop proof, so hand it over to your little one, and give her a little bit of freedom.

 Cost: $99 for one relay; $149 for two; $199 for three (plus a $6.99 per month cell charge).

-Note: The seat is designed to fit kids from 18 months to 4 years old.
+Note: The seat is designed to fit kids from 18 months to four years old.